10 truths of fundraising: a new frontier

-A confluence of a global pandemic, growing social unrest, and a totally bifurcated economy is testing the capacity and potential of American philanthropy as never before.
+A confluence of a global pandemic, growing social unrest, and a totally bifurcated economy is testing the capacity and potential of American philanthropy as never before and changing our truths in fundraising.
 The stark reality is that already huge gaps between the haves (primarily the affluent and those who can adapt seamlessly to the contact-free economy) and have-nots (who are lucky to survive paycheck to paycheck) in wealth, health, education, technology, and every other way are growing alarmingly deeper and deeper.
 America’s nonprofits are purposely designed to address these gaps and provide much-needed help to those in jeopardy.
 Their impact depends on the better angels of our nature and the generous nature of the American people to share precious gifts of time and money to fuel their noble missions.

 But the practice of fundraising must adapt like everything else in a world vastly different than it was before March 2020.
 As a fundraising trainer/consultant, I have the benefit of working with and learning daily from those who donate, solicit, and benefit from the loop of philanthropy.
 I see a hybrid model emerging in which we blend time-tested principles, strategies, and best practices that have worked in the past with new realities.

 My favorite approach in addressing complex situations is coming up with lists of 10 prime elements.
-Here’s my list of reminders for nonprofit leaders, both professionals and volunteers, to move forward with their essential tasks of discovering, cultivating, soliciting, and stewarding gifts of time and money to improve the world when their roles have never been more essential.
+Here’s my list of 10 truths of fundraising for nonprofit leaders, both professionals and volunteers, to move forward with their essential tasks of discovering, cultivating, soliciting, and stewarding gifts of time and money to improve the world when their roles have never been more essential.

 The gifting cycle can be described simply in four distinct phases: